 Uplift America is a partnership of government agencies, philanthropic organizations, and finance institutions created to address poverty in rural America by directing up to $500 million in loan capital toward creating needed community services and strengthening community-based lenders across the US.
 USDA has made an unprecedented change in the Community Facilities Loan Program that permits community development financial institutions (CDFIs) to participate in this program that provides low-cost capital for hospitals, schools, libraries, broadband, and other community infrastructure.

 About the Winthrop Rockefeller Foundation

-For 35 years, the Winthrop Rockefeller Foundation has worked to make a difference by helping to build and sustain the organizations that serve and strengthen Arkansas.
-Through grantmaking and strategic partnerships, we are working even harder to help close the economic and educational gaps that leave too many Arkansas families in persistent poverty.
-Working together, the needle can and must move from poverty to prosperity for all Arkansans.
-For more information on the Winthrop Rockefeller Foundation, go to www.wrfoundation.org.
+For more than 40 years, the Winthrop Rockefeller Foundation has helped to build and sustain the organizations that serve and strengthen Arkansas.
+Through grantmaking and strategic partnerships, we are working hard to help close the economic and educational gaps that leave too many Arkansas families in persistent poverty. www.wrfoundation.org

 Sherece Y. West-Scantlebury, President & CEO, Winthrop Rockefeller Foundation